Everglow0214/The_Adaptive_Dynamic_Programming_Toolbox/README.md

 The Adaptive Dynamic Programming Toolbox (ADPT) is a MATLAB-based software package that solves optimal control problems.

 To use the toolbox, please add the folder `adpt_src` to MATLAB search path.
-For more details, please refer to the user manual (user_manual.pdf).
+For more details, please refer to the user manual, `user_manual.pdf`.

 If you have problems or comments about the toolbox, please contact us at xwxing@kaist.ac.kr.